stanford-ssi/balloons/SSI-52/README.md

 # SSI HABEES:
-###A modular flight controler with payload interface for high altitude balloons
+###A modular flight controller with payload interface for high altitude balloons

 #Flight States:
-The avionics uses an Event Driven Programming model in order to clearly transition between states of opperation.
+The avionics uses an Event Driven Programming model in order to clearly transition between states of operation.

 #### States
 1. Pre-Launch